dbw9580/documentation/admin_manual/configuration_files/file_sharing_configuration.rst

     .. note:: Users will not be able to set the expiration date further in the future than the enforced expiration date, although they will be able to set a more recent date.
-        Also note that users will also be able to update the expiration date again at a later point.
+        Also note that users will be able to update the expiration date again at a later point.
 The expiration date is based on the current date and not on the share creation date.
 The user will be able to extend the expiration date again whenever a previous expiration date is close to be reached.